AlterMannomann/sosl/README.md

 ## Interface
 The basic interface consist of views, packages and the table SOSLERRORLOG.
 You may define to whom to grant the interface using the table SOSL_EXECUTORS.
 If defining PUBLIC, consider that only one login config file for every executor is possible.
 It is recommended that you use defined executors.
 ## API
-To use this application, interfaces exist, that must be configured in SOSL_CONFIG.
-Only one set of API can be generated, which means that script queueing and handling from different schemas must be handled behind the screen of SOSL.
+To use this application, interfaces exist, that must be configured in SOSL_EXECUTOR.
+Only one set of API can be generated per executor.
+Executors may share the same function owner and function.
+In this case the interface API functions must handle themselves the internal script states for the different executors running.

 Error logging apart from noticing the error are out of scope for SOSL, the provided API function must manage this on its own.
-All configured functions must be granted as executable to SOSL, and afterwards configured in SOSL_CONFIG.
+All configured functions must be granted as executable to SOSL, and afterwards configured in SOSL_EXECUTOR.
 Functions must be visible for SOSL in ALL_OBJECTS and ALL_TAB_PRIVS.

     GRANT EXECUTE ON your_api_function TO SOSL;